Madera Group Executive Team

 Trinh Duong, Madera Group Intern

-Trinh Duong is a junior at U.C.
+Trinh Duong is a senior at U.C.
 Berkeley and majors in business administration at the Haas School of Business.
 Trinh has worked with several socially impactful groups including the 1947 Partition Archive.
 Trinh is a Gates Millennium scholar.

 Maddie Dimarco, Madera Group Intern